THE STORY OF CABEL T-B RECORDING

 first half to Cabel T-B's biggest and best broadcast in its entire 20 year

 history up to this point.
-Not to mention, I was honored to be a part
+Not to mention, I was honored to be a small

-of it, as was all of us who were asked to come back to celebrate this broadcast.
+part of it, as was all of us who were asked to come back to celebrate this

-The new equipment is also utilized to the fullest, making the recording
+equipment is also utilized to the fullest, making the recording quality

-quality better than any previous recordings in Cabel T-B history.
+better than any previous recordings in Cabel T-B history.
+However,

-McCormick's guitar tracks", but other than that I can't think of anything
+McCormick's "guitar and drum tracks", but other than that I can't think

-that was negative about this recording.
-The next recording is the
+of anything that was negative about this recording.
+The next recording

-rest of this broadcast which includes the second half of the "Top 20".
+is the rest of this broadcast which includes the second half of the "Top

 THE STORY OF CABEL T-B RECORDING